yondaime777/gp7mods/README.md

 -- ===== NOCLIP =====
 local noclipOn = false RunService.Stepped:Connect(function()
-    if noclipOn and LocalPlayer.Character then
+    if LocalPlayer.Character then
         for _, part in pairs(LocalPlayer.Character:GetDescendants()) do
             if part:IsA("BasePart") then
+                if noclipOn then
                     part.CanCollide = false
+                else
+                    part.CanCollide = true
+                end
             end
         end
     end